Honour-based Abuse

 Such abuse comes under the umbrella term of harmful practices.

-Definition of so-called "honour-based" abuse
+Definition of honour-based abuse

 “Honour-based abuse (HBA) is an incident or crime involving violence, threats of violence, intimidation, coercion or abuse (including psychological, physical, sexual, financial or emotional abuse), which has or may have been committed to protect or defend the honour of an individual, family and or community for alleged or perceived breaches of the family and/or community’s code of behaviour.”